Yohannes1234/Data-engineering-test/README.md

 - Currency
 - Date

-# Step 3: Define Fact Table
+# Step 3: Defineing Fact Table

 Define a fact table to store the metrics (Impressions, Clicks, Spend, etc.) with foreign keys to the dimension tables.

-# Step 4: Create Airflow DAG
+# Step 4: Creating Airflow DAG

 Create an Airflow DAG to automate the ETL process.
 The DAG should consist of the following tasks: